-Welcome to the 549th Critical Care Reviews Newsletter, bringing you the best critical care research and open access articles from across the medical literature for the week of CCR22 - June 13th to 19th.
-We're two weeks behind due to the workload from the Meeting, but should catch up this coming week.
+Welcome to the 589th Critical Care Reviews Newsletter, bringing you the best critical care research and open access articles from across the medical literature over the past seven days.